Skip to main content

 Nishinomaru Garden: A Japanese Garden with Over 400 Cherry Trees

-One of the most popular areas of the park is Nishinomaru Garden (西の丸庭園), an extensive garden with more than 400 sakura.
-This garden is part of the “Japan’s Top 100 Cherry Blossom Spots” list, created by the Japan Cherry Blossom Association, for its beauty and a wide variety of cherry tree species.
+One of the most popular areas of the park is Nishinomaru Garden, an extensive garden with more than 400 sakura.
+This garden is part of the “Japan’s Top 100 Cherry Blossom Spots” list, created by the Japan Cherry Blossom Association, for its beauty and wide variety of cherry tree species.

 *Please note that in previous years, prices and hours have varied during the sakura season.
-Please check the Nishinomaru website for the latest updates on price and hours.
+Please check the Nishinomaru website for the latest updates on prices and hours.

 A row of cherry trees is scattered along the castle’s outer moat.
 In this area, there are also grassy spaces to relax and admire the beautiful flowers that appear to be pinkish and white clouds.

-Sakuranomiya (桜ノ宮) literally means “the temple of sakura” and another favorite place for Osaka people to enjoy the cherry blossoms.
+Sakuranomiya literally means “sakura temple”, is another favorite place for Osaka people to enjoy the cherry blossoms.
 Visitors are greeted with an explosion of pink flowers from the station platform to Sakuranomiya.

 This park is the pride of the locals, not only for the sakura, but also for its multitude of green spaces, recreational areas, and an artificial beach in the river!
 Although bathing is not allowed here, it’s a good place to refresh yourself, sunbathe, play sports, and even build a sandcastle.